U.S. Custom House

 - UPS and Federal Express drop boxes

-This building’s mechanical system is being modernized into a state-of-the-art, high performing system optimizing the building’s system to reduce energy consumption by 20 percent.
-For additional project details, you may download a project fact sheet here.
+This building’s mechanical system was modernized into a state-of-the-art, high performing system optimizing the building’s system to reduce energy consumption by 20 percent.
+For additional project details, you may download a project fact sheet here [PDF 358KB].

 For more information on facility repairs, space renovations, or to report a building maintenance issue, please contact the Rocky Mountain Call Center using the contact information in the upper right hand section of this page.